ericdodds/the-little-freelancer/README.md

 ### The contract

+No matter how good you think your work is, you must have a contract.
+A contract outlines how the business transaction will proceed.
+When and if there is any question or dispute over a project, or an emergency on either side that would prevent completion of the work, a rock-solid contract will protect both you and the client.

 We've provided you with a contract template.
 Keep this blank version and create new versions customized for each project you complete.

 *Note: this is a contract that several people have used for years.
 It's been modified in that time.
 The original was based off of a contract someone found online, but we don't know where the original came from.
 If you happen to know, submit a pull request or open an issue and we will add attribution.*